Boston gangster James 'Whitey' Bulger found dead in prison

-(Reuters) - James “Whitey” Bulger, who lived a double life as one of Boston’s most notorious mobsters and as a secret FBI informant, was found dead at age 89 on Tuesday a day after being transferred to a federal prison in West Virginia, the Federal Bureau of Prisons said.
+(Reuters) - James “Whitey” Bulger, who lived a double life as one of Boston’s most notorious mobsters and as a secret FBI informant before going on the run for 16 years, was found dead at a federal prison in West Virginia, the Federal Bureau of Prisons said.

-Federal officials did not give a cause of death, saying an investigation was under way.
-CNN and the Boston Globe reported that Bulger was killed after being transferred to the Hazelton penitentiary from another prison in Florida, without giving further details.
+The Federal Bureau of Investigation was looking into Bulger’s death, the Bureau of Prisons said in its statement.

-The Bureau of Prisons also said that no other inmates or staff were injured and the Federal Bureau of Investigation is now investigating his death.
+Bulger’s death at age 89 came a day after he was transferred to the high-security prison.
+Federal officials did not give a cause of death but the Bureau of Prisons said no other inmates or staff were injured.
+CNN and the Boston Globe reported that Bulger was killed without giving further details.

-Henry Brennan, a defense lawyer for Bulger, said in an email he could not confirm or deny the reports.
+Henry Brennan, a defence lawyer for Bulger, said in an email he could not confirm or deny the reports.

 Bulger was convicted in August 2013 of 11 murders, among other charges including racketeering, and sentenced to two consecutive life terms plus five years.